sara-nl/spider4advisors/README.md

 This can be achieved thanks to `dCache macaroons` and the high bandwidth connection betwen dCache and Spider (up to 1200 Gbit/s).
 In this example, you will:

 - make use of `dCache macaroons` within Spider
-- run your analysis by fetchin data on the fly directly from dCache
+- run your analysis by fetching data on the fly directly from dCache
 - evaluate options for large scale data analysis automation

 Interested?
 Try out the example [here](https://github.com/sara-nl/spidercourse/blob/master/extras/macaroons-usage-adv.md).

 ### Interoperability with existing platforms

+Recompiling your software everytime you switch processing platforms or moving data around different systems is both time-consuming and makes reproducibility of your work difficult.
+Spider aims to be a connecting platform and our answer to the interoperability challenges between systems is: Singularity for software portability (see [Software portability with containers](#software-portability-with-containers)), CVMFS/Softdrive for software distribution and `dCache macaroons` as a user-friendly interface to large storage systems (see [Integration with scalable external storage](#integration-with-scalable-external-storage)).
+We will combine all this in one example that can run without modifications on HPC Cloud and Spider.
+In particular, we will:

+- wrap our software in a Singularity container
+- install the container in a central place and distribute it automagically across different systems with CVMFS/Softdrive
+- get our input from dCache with macaroons (no Grid certificates)
+- fetch our code from Github
-- Software distribution and analysis on Cloud
+- run the same analysis on multiple platforms, no vendor lock-in

 Interested?
 Try out the example [here](https://github.com/sara-nl/spidercourse/blob/master/extras/cloud-usage-adv.md).